EGI-Federation/documentation/content/en/internal/configuration-database/service-types/_index.md

 defined as the 'Type of service according to a namespace based classification (the namespace MAY be related to a middleware name, an organisation or other concepts)'.
-- The naming scheme for new service types in GOCDB therefore generally follow a reverse DNS style syntax, usually naming the technology provider/project followed by technology type in lowercase, i.e. ‘provider.type’ (e.g. ‘org.openstack.swift’).
+- The naming scheme for new service types in GOCDB therefore follow a reverse DNS style syntax, usually naming the technology provider/project followed by technology type in lowercase, i.e. ‘provider.type’ (e.g. ‘org.openstack.swift’).
 - Please note, this syntax does not necessarily indicate ownership, the main objective